 A cavity is a hole in your tooth caused by decay over time.
 Symptoms include white or dark spots on the tooth, or you may feel a hole with your tongue.

 You never want to hear a dentist say that you have a cavity.
-A cavity is essentially a hole in one of your teeth, caused by decay that happens over time.
 You might not even know you have a cavity until certain symptoms become impossible to ignore.

 Unfortunately, once you have a cavity, you’re going to need a dentist to address it.
 To avoid the need for a filling, you’ll want to take good care of your teeth and watch out for early signs that something might be wrong.